-I’ve used a handful of different designers from websites like Upwork and Fiverr in the past, but when I look back at all the design projects I’ve hired for over the past decade, a website called 99designs is the place I’ve had the most success with.
+I've used a handful of different designers from websites like Upwork and Fiverr, but when I look back at all the design projects I've hired for over the past decade, a website called 99designs is where I've had the most success.

-99designs is a service that uses a contest model to source several different designs from several different designers in an effort to find the right design for you.
+99designs uses a contest model to bring in several designers who will try their best to create the right design for you.

-It all starts with YOU providing some basic details about what you’re looking for in a design (e.g. – any names or words to be included, preferred colors, other design examples, and concepts you like, etc).
+It all starts with YOU providing basic details about what you're looking for in a design (e.g. – any names or words to be included, preferred colors, other design examples, concepts you like, etc.).

-Within hours of creating a new contest, dozens of designers from all over the world will start competing for your business – submitting many different logo concepts for you to evaluate and provide your feedback on.
+Within hours of creating a new contest, dozens of designers worldwide will start competing for your business – submitting many different logo concepts for you to evaluate and provide feedback.